OSVAI/ODConv/README.md

 The official code of the paper "Omni-Dimensional Dynamic Convolution" (ODConv, Spotlight at ICLR2022) will be coming soon.

-Authors: Chao Li, Aojun Zhou and Anbang Yao
+Authors: Chao Li*, Aojun Zhou and Anbang Yao†